You can learn a lot from the competitive landscape.

 Click the “organic search” tab to reveal the keywords that your competitor is targeting for organic search results.
 They could be targeting the keyword in their titles, meta descriptions, content or product pages.

-SpyFu is very powerful keyword analysis tool.
+SpyFu is a very powerful keyword analysis tool.
 As of November 2015, it’s indexed over 4 billion results across 66 million domains.

 iii).
 Third step: Export their keywords – When you’re ready to download profitable keywords from SpyFu, all you have to do is click on the “export” tab and select one of the following options: